-1. Support legislation that would increase funding for local transportation projects, including road resurfacing projects; local transit and shuttle projects; adding bikeways, sidewalks, and trails throughout the City where appropriate; programs that facilitate development-oriented transit and transit-oriented development; and enhancing bicycle and pedestrian safety and safety for people with disabilities.

-- 2. Support increased State and Federal funding of transportation improvements with regional or subregional benefits for all modes of transportation, including funding for constructing Caltrain grade separation projects. - 3.
+- 1. Support legislation that would increase funding for local transportation projects, including road resurfacing projects; local transit and shuttle projects; adding bikeways, sidewalks, and trails throughout the City where appropriate; programs that facilitate development-oriented transit and transit-oriented development; and enhancing bicycle and pedestrian safety and safety for people with disabilities. - 2.
+Support increased State funding of transportation improvements with regional or subregional benefits for all modes of transportation. - 3.
 Support legislation that would amend the Pedestrian Mall Law Act of 1960 to streamline the process for a city to make street closures permanent. - 4.
 Support protection of dedicated transportation-related tax revenues and enhance the ability of local agencies to finance local transportation programs and facilities. - 5.
 Support joint planning efforts and projects with Mountain View's border cities and the County of Santa Clara on traffic congestion relief projects. - 6.
 Support legislation and funding that supports Vision Zero programs and project implementation. - 7.
 Support efforts that allocate State General Fund surplus revenues to be invested in local/regional transportation projects and initiatives that benefit the City of Mountain View. - 8.
 Support policies aimed at equitable access for transportation system users and equitable transportation funding for disadvantaged communities. - 9.
-Support funding for EV charging stations and the conversion of City shuttle fleets from gas-powered to electric vehicles. - 10.
+Support funding for electric vehicle (EV) charging stations and the conversion of City shuttle fleets from gas-powered to electric vehicles. - 10.
 Seek long-term funding solutions for the ongoing operation of Mountain View's EV community shuttle program. - 11.
-Support legislation that preserves net neutrality. - 12.
-Support funding for increasing access to broadband, including middle- and last-mile expenditures. - 13.
-Oppose measures that undermine local decision-making in the installation of broadband services. - 14.
+Support legislation that preserves net neutrality.

+- 12. Support funding for increasing access to broadband, including middle- and last mile expenditures. - 13.
+Oppose measures that undermine local decision-making in installation of broadband services. - 14.
 Closely monitor any legislation pertaining to the Surplus Lands Act and oppose measures that limit how land can be used and maintained. - 15.
-Support legislation related to Valley Transportation Authority governance changes that ensures Mountain View is adequately represented on the governing board and fully recognizes Mountain View's transportation needs.

-- 16. Support additional funding for Caltrain electrification. - 17.
-Support legislation and funding that facilitates the implementation of slow, green, and shared-use street networks in Mountain View. - 18.
-Support an increase in funding for transportation and transit without attaching additional requirements. - 19.
-Support funding for constructing Caltrain separation projects. - 20.
-Monitor/watch legislation that regulates the operation of autonomous vehicles on public roads.
+Support legislation related to Valley Transportation Authority Governance changes that ensures Mountain View is adequately represented on the governing board and fully recognizes Mountain View's transportation needs. - 16.
+Support additional funding for Caltrain electrification. - 17.
+Support legislation and funding that facilitates the implementation of slow, green, and shared use street networks in Mountain View. - 18.
+Support an increase in funding for transportation and transit without attaching additional requirements.